 - Median Annual Salary: $63,750

 - Projected Growth Rate: 11 %

-- Reading Specialist: These specialists assess literacy needs, develop and improve reading curricula, and advise teachers on student differentiation and reading education strategies.
+- These specialists assess literacy needs, develop and improve reading curricula, and advise teachers on student differentiation and reading education strategies.
 They typically work in elementary and middle schools, though some work in high schools or childcare centers.
 Employers may require reading specialists to hold a graduate degree.

 - Median Annual Salary: $50,274

 - Resource Teacher

 - These educators teach students with physical disabilities and learning difficulties.
 They maintain educational classroom resources, help teachers implement differentiated curricula, deliver instructional programs, assess student progress, and track assessment data.
 They may specialize in working with an age group.
 Resource teachers usually have an advanced education degree.

 - These specialists help organizations train employees.
 They assess training needs, develop and select course materials, deliver instructional programs, and evaluate training effectiveness.
 They may also perform administrative tasks related to program budgeting, scheduling, and enrollment.
 Many employers prefer training and development specialists with backgrounds in education.